Stars. These constant companions we frequently contemplate. They place us firmly on earth and lift us in transcendental transmogrification.

 We return them to their perfect spheres.

-In 1836 American writer and philosopher Ralph Waldo Emerson (who would have known stars were material, not aspects of the gods) wrote in his essay, Nature:
+In 1836 American writer and philosopher Ralph Waldo Emerson (who would have known stars were material, not aspects of the gods) wrote:

 If a man would be alone, let him look at the stars.
 The rays that come from those heavenly worlds will separate between him and what he touches.
 The stars awaken a certain reverence because though always present, they are inaccessible.